Free File Alliance Is the Cheapest Way to File Your Taxes

 The result is that most filers have no idea the option exists, and hardly anyone takes advantage of it.

 (BTW, we are happy to tell you all about those free tax filing services.)

 In 2020, the Alliance touted “soaring” participation — a 28% “jump” from 2.3 million filers in 2019 to 2.9 million in 2020.
 Sounds great, except more than 130 million taxpayers qualified for free filing through the program.
-That’s a participation rate of less than 2% of eligible filers.
+That’s a participation rate of about 2% of eligible filers.